Olipear/Portfolio/src/pages/projects/2020-07-03-rapid-prototyping.md

       #### Long term plans

-      The tool proved the point we wished to make; a web-based planning tool could be sufficiently complex to follow as many rules as necessary.
+      The tool proved the point we wished to make; a web-based planning tool could be sufficiently complex, and follow as many rules as necessary.
 It also showed that it was within the reach of even a small development team.

-      This project, and along with research I carried out, provided the impetus for the company to re-prioritise crucial digital infrastructure work.
-This would provide the necessary framework to support a tool such as this.
+      This project, and along with research I carried out, provided the impetus for the company to re-prioritise crucial digital infrastructure work which was still ongoing at time of writing.
+Eventually this will provide the necessary framework to support a tool such as this.
     headerimage: /img/outcomes.png
 other_projects: More projects
 featuredpost: false